digital-asset/docs.daml.com/docs/2.7.0/docs/canton/architecture/security.rst

 In this section we describe Canton's two different approaches to securing the storage of cryptographic private keys.
-When enabled, we leverage a Key Management Service (KMS) to either: (a) `host an encryption key that is used to transparently encrypt the private keys (i.e. envelope encryption) before storing them in Canton`; or (b) `directly use a KMS to generate and store keys making use of its API to decrypt and sign messages`.
+When enabled, we leverage a Key Management Service (KMS) to either: (a) `host an encryption key that is used to transparently encrypt the private keys (i.e. envelope encryption) before storing them in Canton's database`; or (b) `directly use a KMS to perform cryptographic operations without access to the private keys`.
 While using envelope encryption we make sure that an attacker who has access to the database (e.g., a malicious database operator) cannot get access to the private keys from a Canton node, which would compromise the transaction privacy and integrity guarantees of Canton.
 If we instead decide to